iblamesai077/iblamesai077/README.md

   college.
 ♦️right now i am 19 years old and desperate about studies.
-♦️i like to build uniqe, detailed and clean
+♦️i enjoy to build uniqe, detailed and clean
   projects.
 ♦️coding is my passion ⭐.